top of page

 - Click here for the Building Instructions in English

-- Click here for Center of Gravity drawing
+- Click here for center of gravity drawing

-- Click here for drawings of wings
+- Click here for wing/tail assembly drawings (Drawing of Wings)

 - Click here for our FAQ (Frequently asked questions)